 One way to get rid of crabgrass is to dig it up and replace the area with new sod.
 If the remaining bare areas are small enough they will fill in over time.
 Once crabgrass begins to grow, you cannot stop it with common selective herbicides.
 Sure a non-selective herbicide like Round Up will work, but WARNING, we don’t recommend this method due to the potential for collateral damage to the grass you love.
 There are some specialty ‘selective’ products on the market, but they can be very expensive on a DIY level.

-Remember: If you can keep the seeds from sprouting, you can prevent crabgrass from growing in your lawn.
+Remember: You can prevent crabgrass from growing in your lawn by keeping the seeds from sprouting.
 Big League Lawns does this for you by applying pre-emergent at the right time of year to stop crabgrass before it pops up and ensures your lawn will look its best.